 Back

-Surviving a Black Swan event
+Surviving a Black Swan Event in the Construction Industry

-Can the building products industry bounce back from the Covid-19 crisis?
+Surviving a Black Swan event requires clear strategy, strong brands and smart decision-making, especially in the construction and building products industry during the Covid-19 disruption.
 GGP Magazine catches up with industry expert Andrew Scott to discuss.

 A ‘Black Swan event’ is a phrase coined by Wall Street trader and finance professor Nassim Taleb to characterise an event so rare that it is beyond reasonable expectation and has a potentially catastrophic impact.